kasper-piskorski/docs/pages/documentation/10-examples/examples-overview.md

 ### CSV Migration

-We have an example of [migrating genealogy data from CSV](../examples/CSV-migration.html).
+We use the genealogy dataset to show [how to migrate genealogy data into Grakn from CSV](../examples/CSV-migration.html).

 Our [sample-projects repository on Github](https://github.com/graknlabs/sample-projects) also contains [an example that takes a simple CSV data file of pets](https://github.com/graknlabs/sample-projects/tree/master/example-csv-migration).
 Please see the [readme file](https://github.com/graknlabs/sample-projects/blob/master/example-csv-migration/README.md) to get started.

 CSV migration is also covered in a [blog post](https://blog.grakn.ai/twenty-years-of-games-in-grakn-14faa974b16e#.cuox3cew2).

+### Grakn Reasoner

+We use the genealogy dataset to illustrate how to write rules to infer new information from a dataset.
+You can find the example [here](./grakn-reasoner.html).

 ### R and Python bindings
 It is possible to extract data from Grakn and use it as a data science tool for analysis.
 You can take the results of a Graql query and store the results in a dataframe or similar structure, for use with R or Python.
 This [blog post](https://blog.grakn.ai/there-r-pandas-in-my-graph-b8b5f40a2f99#) explains and gives a simple example.
 A further [blog post](https://blog.grakn.ai/grakn-pandas-celebrities-5854ad688a4f#.k5zucfp6f) uses the Python driver to examine our example movie dataset.